samsuh/2025-learnings/README.md

 10/4 - figure out testnet instructions vs mainnet
 - keygen done but do it as part of the initial setup with a withdrawal address built in. figure out the difference

+- for the organize app the definiton of done or wuccess criteria should be part of the initial user submission.